-I have been making this Shrimp and Sausage Corn Chowder for years now.
+I have been making this Shrimp and Sausage Corn Chowder recipe for years now.

 And always during the beginning of fall because corn on the cob is still fresh and readily available.